-I visited the Coens while they were shooting in Scottsdale, more a social call than a professional one since we hadn't spoken at all about me scoring Raising Arizona.
-While I was there they had dogs barking all over town during the shooting of the "Huggies Chase."
+I visited the Coens while they were shooting in Arizona, more a social call than a professional one since we hadn't spoken at all about me scoring Raising Arizona.
+That night they had dogs barking all over Scottsdale during the shooting of the "Huggies Chase."

-When Ethan did call me, he was clearly not convinced that I the film and I were a great match.
-He opined that the film was probably not "groovy" enough for me.
+When Ethan did call me, he was clearly not convinced that the film and I were a great match.
+He suggested the film was probably not "groovy" enough for me.
 I loved the script but it's true that I have no affinity for country music or other things Western.
 But I did want to give it a try.

 The first thing I mocked up was a Spanish Rock Opera for the Biker From Hell (Tex Cobb's character), using early sampling technology to simulate dementedly swooping sopranos.
 When it came to yodeling the only lead I had was a Polish singer I'd worked with for a while, Mieczyslaw Litwinksi, who could yodel you to tears.
 I didn't know any banjo players, but Ben Freed, whom I believe was optometrist to one of the Coens, fit the bill.
 For percussion I enlisted Geoffrey Gordon and Skip La Plante who had a group called Music For Homemade Instruments which seemed appropriate for this film.
 Geoff and Skip are featured in the scene in which Nicholas Cage wrestles John Goodman in a small trailer home.
 The score is pretty well improvised using household objects - vacuum cleaner hoses, hubcaps, peanut butter jars, etc.